o3de/o3de.org/content/docs/atom-guide/look-dev/materials/pbr.md

 The following core material types are included in Atom:

 - **StandardPBR**
-    A full-featured PBR material type, but adopts certain feature limitations in order to improve performance.
-It provides as much functionality as possible with a limited number of render targets.
+    A full-featured PBR material type that provides as much functionality as possible with a limited number of render targets.

     This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/StandardPBR.materialtype`.